-7.06 The living conditions of future occupiers can be considered a material planning consideration.
+The living conditions of future occupiers can be considered a material planning consideration.
 It is important to note that there are currently no planning guidance on the size or layout of HMO's with regard to provision of acceptable living conditions for occupiers.
-There is a large kitchen/dinner, conservatory and utility room which provides shared amenity space.
-The smallest bedroom on the ground floor is 7.7m2 which is acceptable in terms of housing standards where there is shared amenity space.
+There is a large kitchen/dinner, lounge, utility room and garage which provides shared amenity space.
+The smallest bedroom on the first floor which is 9.9m2 and is acceptable in terms of housing standards where there is shared living space.